psaia/prompt-ai.vim/README.md

 > [!TIP]
-> This plugin focuses solely on one thing: on-the-fly Vim configuration.
+> This plugin focuses solely on one thing: on-the-fly Vim prompt generation.
 > If you're looking for AI-powered file editing or manipulation, check out [vim-ai](https://github.com/madox2/vim-ai).

 ---